Frequently Asked Questions (FAQ)

 16. My Harsh Rays Day Cream was left in a warm position and has now started to liquify!
 What do I do?

-Ensure that the cream is not exposed to sun or hot environments to prevent this occurring again.
+Ensure that the cream is not excessively exposed to sun or hot environments to prevent this occurring again.
 Throughout its batching process, we maintain continual monitoring of this process to ensure even distribution.
-If you fail to stir through its re-solidification process, all its UV blocking non-nano zinc oxide will be left on the bottom of the tin.
+If you fail to stir through its re-solidification process, all non-nano zinc oxide particles will be settled on the bottom of the tin.

 17. Why would I like the tinted version?